 The B.A. degree in Biology provides students with the opportunity to learn biological principles and skills in lecture, laboratory and field courses with a breadth in liberal arts and sciences.
 Students have the option to choose a Fisheries Science Emphasis or to pursue General Electives.
-Program assessment plans and student learning outcomes are posted on the Program Assessment website (http://www.uas.alaska.edu/provost/assessment/program-assessment1.html).
+Program assessment plans and student learning outcomes are posted on the Program Assessment website (https://uas.alaska.edu/provost/academic-affairs/assessment/).

-Applicants enter as pre-majors and will be considered for full admission to the B.A. in Biology after completion of the following:
+Applicants will be considered for full admission to the B.A. in Biology, and be assigned a faculty advisor, after completion of the following:

 Code Title Credits

 BIOL S115 Fundamentals of Biology I 8

 & BIOL S116 and Fundamentals of Biology II

-MATH S151 College Algebra for Calculus 4
+MATH S151 College Algebra for Calculus 1 4

 WRTG S111 Writing Across Contexts 3

-High school chemistry, or a C (2.00) or higher in either CHEM S103 or CHEM S105.
+High school chemistry CHEM S103 or CHEM S , or a C (2.00) or higher in either 5105.